 Statement of cash flows for the year ended 31 March 2020 as per International Accounting Standard (IAS)7 (Statement of Cash Flows).
-(14 marks) (Total: 20 marks)
+(14 marks)

 MONDAY: 4 April 2022.
 Morning paper.

 Answer ALL questions.
 Marks allocated to each question are shown at the end of the question.
 Show ALL your workings.
 Do NOT write anything on this paper.